Ball Pen Inks

-We offer ball pen inks in several colours and performances (office colours, fancy colours, standard and meeting documentary proof requirements, standard- and low-viscosity) in order to meet all customers’ needs; these inks have a higher quality compared to standard products available on the market, because they are tailor-made with a view to the particular pen in which they are to be used; for this reason we always request a small quantity of unassembled ball pens from our clients, in order to ensure compatibility and optimum performance before finally recommending the best possible ink.
+We offer Ball pen inks in many different colours in order to match all customers' needs; these inks have an higher quality in respect to the standard products available on the market because they are formulated specially for the particular pen in which they are to be used; this is why we always request a small quantity of unassembled ball pens from our clients, in order to make compatibility and optimum performance tests before finally recommending the best possible ink for the job.

 Laboratory's Standards for Testing and Controls

 Each of these inks is suitable for use with any refill tube made of polypropylene, polyethylene, brass, unplasticized PVC and any tip made of steel, brass, stainless steel and German silver (with tungsten carbide and stainless steel balls).
 These ball pen inks are provided with special writing and shelf life characteristics.

 All tests arecarried out at a temperature of 25°C which is the temperature showing the greatest change in viscosity to small temperature variations.

 Tests are carried out following the new ISO 12757-2 standards.